-The price of gold rose slightly to $1,314 per ounce in August 2016.
-The price of gold increased by 16% over the previous month and 17% over a year earlier, with month-to-month fluctuations in between.
+The price of gold declined to $1,285 per ounce in April 2019.
+The price of gold decreased less than 1% from the previous month and 2% from a year earlier, with month-to-month fluctuations in between.

 Gold prices rose steadily throughout the 2000’s, peaking in 2011 at $1,826 per ounce.
-Values dropped quickly in 2013, and continued to fall until bottoming in late-2015.
-In 2016, the price of gold has increased somewhat, though it continues to change erratically on a short-term basis.
+Values dropped quickly in 2013 and continued to fall until bottoming in late-2015.
+In the years since rising from their bottom, the price of gold has continued to change erratically on a short-term basis, while overall remaining around $1,200-$1,300 per ounce.

 Why (not) gold?